brandlewco/jesserieser-hugo-cc/content/collections/phoenix-open-espn.md

   meta_title: The WM Phoenix Open for ESPN
 title: ESPN
 collection_meta: The WM Phoenix Open
-collection_meta_2: A Wild Weeknd At the Most Outrageous Hole in Golf
+collection_meta_2: A Wild Weekend At the Most Outrageous Hole in Golf
 collection_description: >-
   Photographed at the WM Phoenix Open's infamous 16th hole, these works are a confluence of my sport photography and my explorations of uniquely American